Anurag-dwved/anurag-dwivedi-wasserstoff-AiInternTask/README.md

 [![Gmail](https://img.shields.io/badge/Email-Gmail_API-EA4335)](https://developers.google.com/gmail)
 [![Slack](https://img.shields.io/badge/Integration-Slack_API-4A154B)](https://api.slack.com/)

-An intelligent email automation system that reads, analyzes, and takes action on your emails using Google's Gemini AI.
+An intelligent email automation system that reads, analyzes, and takes action on your emails using Google's Gemini AI.This project demonstrates how AI-powered automation can transform email management, saving time and improving productivity.
+With its modular design and clear documentation, it serves as a strong foundation for further development.

 ## ✨ Features